MythicStack/Python-Security-Tool-Database/README.md

 ##### Wireless Security

 - [Wifite2](https://github.com/derv82/wifite2) - Whatever description isn't going to do the wifite rewrite any justice.
 WEP, WPS, and WPA/2 attacks galore.
 Must have if you're doing anything with wireless access points.
 I don't use any other Python tooling for wireless stuff, that's probably because I don't do much with wireless stuff in the first place so let me know what I missed!
+- [BetterCAP](https://github.com/bettercap/bettercap) - BetterCAP is a powerful, flexible, and portable tool designed for performing various types of MITM attacks against networks along with general network recon.